By Grady Klein and Yorum Bauman, Ph.D., the world’s first and only stand-up economist

 Book Review by N.R.
 Mallery

-This is a great book with a different approach to explain climate change the whys and what its all about, as well as solutions.
+This is a great book with a different approach to explain climate change — the whys and what it’s all about, as well as solutions.
 The authors present the material in a way that creates a serious sort of humor to this serious issue that we face today.

 Yorum Bauman is a well-respected stand-up economist.
 He has appeared at energy related events in our region recently, such as at a Jordan Institute celebration in Concord, NH and also at the Renewable Energy Vermont (REV) Annual Conference in Burlington, VT, as the keynote speaker.